 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Your personal data will therefore be kept for the following periods (or, where there is no fixed period, the following factors will be used to determine how long it is kept):

-Personal Data collected for the purpose of initial enquiries or quotations will be retained for Twelve months after our last contact with you;
+Personal Data collected for the purpose of initial enquiries or quotations will be retained for up to 3 years after our last contact with you;

 Personal Data collected for the purpose of a kitchen order will be retained in hard copy (paper files) for ten years after completion of your kitchen project.